Education Hub · Order Proboscidea

 Palaeomastodon beadnelli

-The first proto-trunk appears — marking a decisive step toward modern elephant anatomy.
+The first proto-trunk appears — a decisive step toward modern elephant anatomy.

 Gomphotherium